Short Inca Trail with Hotel – 2 Days: A Unique Journey to Machu Picchu

 If you have an outstanding balance, it must be paid at least 2 days before your trek.
 Otherwise, your reservation may not be confirmed.

 We greatly appreciate if you can pay the balance in cash (USD or Peruvian soles) at our Cusco office.
 ATMs along Avenida El Sol dispense both currencies.
-You can also pay via credit/debit card or PayPal (online or in person), but note that a 5% service fee applies via Niubiz or PayPal.

 We do not accept checks or traveler’s checks.